Strong Simulation of Linear Optical Processes: Conclusion

 \section{Conclusion}

 In this paper, we presented a versatile framework for the simulation of linear optical circuits, with a trade-off between time and memory usage.
-An efficient implementation is provided and we discuss how it outperforms the state of the art.
+An efficient implementation is provided and we discuss how it outperforms the permanent-based algorithms.
+It is an open problem to determine to what extend the memory usage of \SLOS can be improved, or to what extend the time complexity of the permanent-based method can be improved with more memory.
 As a future work, we plan to incorporate noise models, and validate the simulations against physical hardware.